 Our best tips for acne-prone skin

 The skin's production of sebum can cause pores to become clogged, leading to blackheads and sometimes even acne.
-The sebum that is formed can also disrupt the normal maturation process of the skin's cells (keratinocytes), i.e. their differentiation and exfoliation process, which further affects the risk of clogging the pores.
+The sebum produced can also interfere with the normal maturation process of skin cells (keratinocytes), i.e. their differentiation and desquamation process, further affecting the risk of pores becoming clogged.

 Why do we get blackheads and acne?

-When the skin produces too much sebum and does not slough off the dead skin cells quickly enough, the hair follicles can build up, causing a plug to form.
-This plug can cause the follicle to swell and form a white pore or, if the plug is open on the surface, form a dark or black pore.
-A common misconception is that the black blackhead is due to impure skin and that the black is dirt.
-This is not the case, but it is simply the skin's pigment (melanin) that oxidizes and turns dark when open pores come into contact with the oxygen in the air.
+When the skin produces too much sebum and does not shed dead skin cells quickly enough, it can build up in the hair follicles, causing a plug to form.
+This plug can cause the hair follicle to swell and form a white pore or, if the plug is open on the surface, a dark or black pore.
+A common misconception is that black pore is caused by the skin being dirty and that the black is dirt.
+This is not the case, but rather it is simply the skin's pigment (melanin) that oxidizes and turns dark when open pores come into contact with oxygen in the air.

-The reason that the area around the blackhead becomes inflamed is often that bacteria and fungi like the oily environment around the blackhead and grow.
-This can lead to wart formation and also inflammation of the skin around the pimple (papules/pustules).
+The reason why the area around the blackhead becomes inflamed is often because bacteria and fungi like the oily environment around the blackhead and grow.
+This can lead to pus formation and also inflammation of the skin around the pimple (papules/pustules).

-A blockage or inflammation that develops deep in the sebaceous glands can form lumps under the surface of the skin called cysts.
+A blockage or inflammation that develops deep within the sebaceous glands can form lumps under the skin's surface called cysts.

 Causes of blackheads and acne